PTransIPs: Identification of phosphorylation sites enhanced by protein PLM embeddings: Discussion

 \section{Discussion}

-The core innovation of PTransIPs lies in its utilization of pretrained protein models to process phosphorylation peptide sequence data.
-This approach aids our Transformer and CNN-based model to converge more effectively to a global optimum and exhibit notable generalization capabilities.
-Our ablation experiments within the study have demonstrated that incorporating features extracted from pretrained models as additional inputs can enhance the model's overall predictive performance.
-Furthermore, through various visualization techniques, we have established that these extracted features inherently possess discriminative capabilities for distinguishing between different types of data.
-This presents a number of intriguing topics worth discussing.
+The core innovation of PTransIPs lies in its use of embeddings generated by pre-trained protein models as additional information beyond phosphorylation peptide sequence data, thereby enhancing model performance.
+This approach helps the model converge more effectively to a global optimum and demonstrates significant generalization capabilities.
+Ablation experiments conducted in our study have shown that incorporating features extracted from pre-trained models as additional inputs can enhance the model's overall predictive performance.
+Moreover, visualizing these extracted features using the UMAP method, we found that they inherently have discriminative capabilities to distinguish between different types of data, indicating the effectiveness of the PTransIPs architecture.

-First topic is about the selection of pretrained protein models.
-In this paper, we personally chose two existing protein pretrained models to pre-extract sequence and structural features for integration into the training process.
-The resultant performance was great.
-Given the rapid advancements and model improvements within the AI domain, it's necessary to further delve into the influence of different pretrained models, considering their details like training data, architecture, and parameter sizes, on downstream tasks.
-This further work could provide invaluable guidance for subsequent research when selecting suitable models.

-Next, during the analysis of amino acid preference within our model, we observed a tendency for the model to learn specific amino acid types that frequently appear at certain positions in the dataset, to some extent treating these as marks of phosphorylation.
-As a result, models trained in this manner tend to identify "typical" phosphorylated site sequences.
-Such behavior can pose challenges, as on one hand, the model might struggle to recognize phosphorylation sequences that possess other types of amino acids in typical positions.
-On the other hand, it could misidentify sequences resembling typical phosphorylation sites, leading to "false positives."
-Hence, the implementation of specific data augmentation methodologies might enhance the model performance.

-Moreover, during the generalization part of PTransIPs, we adapted PTransIPs for other peptide datasets.
-Within these datasets, peptide lengths varied, introducing challenges to our model's training.
-While sequences themselves and those from sequence pretrained models could be handled by padding them to consistent lengths, the adjacency and distance matrices generated by structural pretrained models pose complications.
-Our current Transformer and CNN-based models cannot efficiently process these input.
-Thus, the inductive methods such as graph neural network may be a potential way to improve.